-Eligible individuals are those aged 45 to 70, an Australian citizen or permanent resident, employed and at risk of entering the income support system, or recently unemployed (within nine months) and not registered for assistance through an Australian Government employment services program.
+Under the Workforce Strategy, eligibility will expand in both the age range and length of unemployment allowable.
+From 1 January 2022 to be eligible for the Skills Checkpoint Program, and Skills and Training Incentive, you must be aged 40 years or over (previously 45–70), an Australian citizen or permanent resident, employed and at risk of entering the income support system, or recently unemployed (within 12 months, previously nine months) and not registered for assistance through an Australian Government employment services program.

 Accessing the Program

-You can find out more information about the Skills Checkpoint Program, including how to apply, through the providers listed in the following table:
+You can find out more information about the Skills Checkpoint Program, including how to apply, by contacting the providers listed below table:

 |Organisation||States/territories in which the organisation delivers the program||Contact details|

 |The BUSY Group Ltd||Northern Territory, Queensland, South Australia, Tasmania, Western Australia||Please call 13 BUSY (13 28 79)

 |VERTO Ltd||Australian Capital Territory, New South Wales, Victoria||Please call 1300 4 VERTO (1300 483 786)